Biden intelligence pick favors 'aggressive' stance on China threat

 “The DNI must never shy away from speaking truth to power — even, especially, when doing so may be inconvenient or difficult,” she said.
 “The DNI must insist that, when it comes to intelligence, there is simply no place for politics — ever.”

-In a possible effort to neutralize that issue, Haines told the committee she would not endorse use of harsh interrogation techniques and would not permit their use.

-“I believe that waterboarding in fact constitutes torture under the law,” she said.
+In a possible effort to neutralize that issue, Haines told the panel she would not permit their use and that she believed “waterboarding in fact constitutes torture under the law.”

+In a written answer to panel questions, she said she believed that post-Sept.
+11, 2001, interrogation methods used on suspected extremists “included torture, which violates U.S. commitments and obligations” under U.S. laws and international conventions.

+Senator Mark Warner, the panel’s incoming chairman, praised Haines in a statement.
+He said the committee would schedule a vote on her nomination as soon as possible, and urged the full Senate to confirm her “without any unnecessary delay.”

-Reporting By Mark Hosenball and Arshad Mohammed; Editing by Cynthia Osterman, Paul Simao and Dan Grebler
+Reporting By Mark Hosenball and Arshad Mohammed; Editing by Paul Simao, Dan Grebler and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.